Navigating in High-Dimensional Search Space: A Hierarchical Bayesian Optimization Approach: Methodology: Hierarchical Bayesian Optimization

 This section presents the design for the local optimizer to integrate the global space partitioning information into its acquisition strategy, with key operations illustrated in Figure \ref{fig:hibo}.

-Given all leaf nodes represent the entire search space, each leaf node serves as an information source of the global partitioning.
-The UCT score of each leaf node reflects the sampling potential of each partition of the whole search space and should be effectively utilized.
-As illustrated in Figure \ref{fig:temp-softmax}, after the tree is built, each leaf node $j$ is assigned with a UCT score $UCT_j$ following Equation \ref{eq:UCT}.
-To scale all scores into a positive and reasonable range, we calculate the \textit{partition score} $P_i$ for each node $\Omega_i$ by a temperature-controlled softmax function:
+After the tree is built, all leaf nodes together represent the entire search space, with each of them serving as an information source of the global partitioning.
+Each leaf node $j$ is assigned with a UCT score $UCT_j$ following Equation \ref{eq:UCT}, reflecting the sampling potential of each partition of the whole search space.
+For effectively utilizing them, we calculate the \textit{partition score} $P_i$ for each node $\Omega_i$ by a temperature-controlled softmax function to scale all scores into a positive and reasonable range:

 where $\tau$ is a temperature parameter controlling the smoothness of the output distribution \citep{hinton2015distilling}.
 Lower $\tau$ values make the distribution sharper and strengthen the bias towards samples from partitions with greater UCT values.